• Home

 • Select “Start from scratch“.

-• A Report Canvas screen appears as below:
+• You should see the Report Canvas screen as shown below:

 Stage 3: Adding the Power BI Sankey Diagram Extension by ChartExpo

-• Creating the Sankey Diagram requires us to use an add-in or Power BI visual from AppSource.
+• To finish creating our Sankey Diagram, we’ll use an add-in or Power BI visual from AppSource.

-• Click the ellipsis symbol (…) as highlighted in the diagram below.
-This will import the Power BI Sankey Diagram extension by ChartExpo.
+• Click the ellipsis (…) highlighted above to import the Power BI Sankey Diagram extension by ChartExpo.

 • The following menu opens: